taketwo/pmd_camboard_nano/README.md

 PMD SDK installation
 --------------------

 This package requires PMD SDK to be installed in the system.
-It will search for the PMDSDK root folder locally in the package folder `PACKAGE_FOLDER/PMDSDK`, globally in `/usr/local/pmd`, or systemwide defined by an environment variable in `env{PMDDIR}`.
-You can also change the search folder by modifying the CMakeLists.txt file `PMDSDK_ROOT_DIR`.
+It will search for the PMDSDK root folder locally in the package folder `<PACKAGE_FOLDER>/PMDSDK`, globally in `/usr/local/pmd`, or systemwide defined by an environment variable `PMDDIR`.
+You can also change the search folder by modifying the `PMDSDK_ROOT_DIR` variable in `CMakeLists.txt` file.

 You also need to copy the file `10-pmd.rules` provided with the SDK to `/etc/udev/rules.d` to allow normal users to open the camera.